 Skip to content

-GitLab-CI Observability Best Practices
+Gitlab-CI Observability Best Practices

 GitLab

-GitLab is developed by GitLabInc. and uses the MIT License.
-It is a web-based Git repository management tool with wiki and issue tracking features.
-GitLab uses Git as the code management tool and builds a web service on top of it.
+GitLab is developed by GitLabInc., and uses the MIT License as a web-based Git repository management tool that also includes wiki and issue tracking functionality.
+It uses Git for code management, and builds a web service on top of it.

 CI/CD